uc-cdis/gen3.org/gen3/docs/gen3-resources/glossary.md

 ## Edge Node
 Edge nodes may be created at clinics, labs, hospitals, or academic institutions to share data with data platforms.
 The data platform nodes connect with a data hub (forming a data fabric/mesh) to provide a federated platform for data discovery.
 Edge nodes share only a subset of the data they store with data platforms
 ## ETL
 Structured data submitted to commons are stored in PostgreSQL.
 Querying data from PostgreSQL with multiple join is painful and inefficient.
 So, we use ElasticSearch as a place to store materialized dataset.
 Extract-transform-load (ETL) is a process that creates the materialized data from PostgreSQL and store them in ElasticSearch.
 This is accomplished via the Tube microservice.
+More details of running an ETL can be found [here](gen3-resources/operator-guide/customize-search/#etl).
 ## FAIR Data
 FAIR data are data which meet the principles of findability, accessibility, interoper- ability, and reusability [12].
 There is now an extensive literature on FAIR data.
 ## Framework Services